 The Independent Board approved the total targeted value for the year for each Named Executive Officer and then converted that value into an approximate aggregate number of units based on the closing price of our Common Stock on the date prior to the date of grant.
-The units were then granted 50% in the form of phantom units and 50% in the form of PSUs (at target), except with respect to Mr. Frenzel.
-The PSU equity component provides for settlement of between 0% and 200% of the total target PSUs subject to the award based on our total shareholder return relative to the total shareholder return of the Peer Group over a three-year performance period from January 1, 2022 through December 31, 2024.
+The units were then granted 50% in the form of phantom units or restricted stock, as applicable, and 50% in the form of PSUs (at target).
+The PSU equity component provides for settlement of between 0% and 200% of the total target PSUs subject to the award based on our total shareholder return relative to the total shareholder return of the Peer Group over a three-year performance period from January 1, 2023 through December 31, 2025.
 If our absolute total shareholder return over such performance period is negative, no more than 100% of the PSUs may vest.
-The applicable percentage of vested units is shown below with respect to each percentile ranking.
+The applicable percentage of vested units is shown below with respect to each percentile ranking and results are interpolated for results between the various rankings shown below.

-Company's Relative Total Shareholder Return Percentile Ranking Percentage of Target PSUs That Will Vest
+Percentage of Target PSUs That Will Vest

-0 0%
+0%

-10 th 20%
+20%

-20 th 40%
+40%

-30 th 60%
+60%

-40 th 80%
+80%

-50 th 100%
+100%

-60 th 120%
+120%

-70 th 140%
+140%

-80th 160%
+160%

-90 th 180%
+180%

-100 th 200%
+200%

-In connection with its annual review, the Compensation Committee and Independent Board updated the peer group for purposes of the 2022 PSU grants.
-The Peer Group used for determination of the Company's relative total shareholder return is as follows:
+In connection with its annual review, the Compensation Committee and Independent Board updated the peer group for purposes of the 2023 PSU grants.
+The peer group used for determination of the Company's relative total shareholder return is as follows: